Fundamental Principles of Real Estate Investing

 It is not unethical to buy property below its actual value.
 Selling at a low price becomes desirable when people wish to dispose of their property because of various reasons, which could be due to some urgent financial need.
 Property is an excellent investment but, at times, difficult to liquidate.
 You solve the vendor’s problem by coming to their aid with immediate cash.
 If cash problems are not solved, banks can take over the property and they may lose everything.
 While investing in real estate, you should understand the vendor’s problems and try and solve them in a way that it can work to the parties’ advantage.

-market value.
-Supposing you buy a million-dollar property for $900,000 – which is 10% below market value – if you are
+You can accumulate great wealth quickly by simply learning the art of finding motivated sellers and purchasing below market value.
+Supposing you buy a million-dollar property for $900,000 – which is 10% below market value – if you are able to achieve that then you have created an instant wealth of $100,000.

 Use Other People’s Money (OPM) to Fund Your Real Estate